Transpose of a Matrix

 $$A = \begin{bmatrix} 2 & 3 & 4 \\ 5 & 6 & 7 \end{bmatrix}$$

-- Matrix $A$ has 2 rows and 3 columns
+• Matrix $A$ has 2 rows and 3 columns.

-- The order of matrix $A$ is $2 \times 3$
+• The order of matrix $A$ is $2 \times 3$.

-- It is a rectangular matrix (as rows ≠ columns)
+• It is a rectangular matrix because rows $\neq$ columns.

-$$\begin{bmatrix} 2 & 5 \\ 3 & 6 \\ 4 & 7 \end{bmatrix} $$
+$$\begin{bmatrix} 2 & 5 \\ 3 & 6 \\ 4 & 7 \end{bmatrix}$$

-A new matrix is formed with reverse order $3 \times 2$
+Key Observation: A new matrix is formed with reversed order $3 \times 2$.

-A new matrix formed by interchanging rows and columns of a given matrix is called transpose of a matrix.
+A new matrix formed by interchanging rows and columns of a given matrix is called the transpose of a matrix.

+Let $A$ be a matrix of order $m \times n$.
 Its transpose is written as $A'$ or $A^t$ with order $n \times m$.

 Properties of Transpose of Matrices

-Property 1:
+Property 1

 $(A + B)^t = A^t + B^t$